martincostello/Update-DotNet-Core-SDK/README.md

 # Update .NET SDK PowerShell Script for GitHub Actions

+> ⚠️ This repository is deprecated.
+Please use the [`martincostello/update-dotnet-sdk`](https://github.com/martincostello/update-dotnet-sdk) action instead.

 This repository contains a PowerShell script that can be used to automate updates to the .NET SDK version specified in a `global.json` file.